Paul-Borisov/minimal-azure-openai-express-html-with-streaming/README.md

 - Added handling for the Enter and Space keys:
   - If the user clicks Enter in the prompt box, this initiates the request.
 The user can interrupt the process by pressing Enter or Space.
   - The user can enter multiple lines into the prompt box by holding the Shift, Alt, or Ctrl key and pressing Enter.
 This does not initiate the request.

-Bug fixes:
+- Added the option to disable streaming for all models.
+  - Streaming is ON by default for all models.
+Models that do not support streaming options automatically fallback to the regular request processing.
+  - Uncomment the line NO_STREAMING=true in your .env file to disable streaming.
+Please refer to .env.example for details.

+Bugs fixed:
-- Fixed the bug with duplicates in the conversation history that appeared after the second request.
+- Duplicates in the conversation history that appeared after the second request.
-- Fixed the bug with node --watch.
-This experimental switch caused infinite loops occasionally.
+- The experimental switch of node **--watch** caused infinite loops occasionally.
 For instance, when I used **npm run dev** on the first load.
-I replaced node --watch with the old good nodemon.
+  - I replaced node --watch with the old good nodemon.
 Now **npm run dev** can be used for the dynamic reloads on file updates.
+- Azure OpenAI used default model deployment for different model selections.
+I moved the logic to the route handler.
+  - Values of the selected models should match with the existing Azure OpenAI deployment for this selection.
+  - These values can be adjusted for each Azure OpenAI enabled model in index.html.

 # Getting started
 Sign up for the OpenAI API at https://platform.openai.com/